guilhempequillat/crazy-racoon-project/README.md

 2. Select "From a CSV file/Text" in the Data tab
 3. Change the delimiteur by personnalise and choose "$"

+## DataBase

+We gave you adataBase with some data for improve your online experience

 ## Limits